srikanth-paladugula/PCF-Controls/README.md

-# PCF-Components
+# PCF-Controls

-Build Custom components using Power Apps Component Framework for Dynamics 365 apps.
+This repository contains the custom controls developed using Power Apps Component Framework for Dynamics 365.